bytecodealliance/SIG-Registries/proposals/Publish-API.md

 SHA-256: binary output of the FIPS 180-4 SHA256 algorithm
 LENGTH: size of argument in bytes as a 16-bit, unsigned, little-endian int
 ```
-> The exact contents for particular entity types are not fully defined in this proposal, but for components in particular the component Wasm binary entry must be named exactly `component.wasm`.
+> The exact contents for particular package types are not fully defined in this proposal, but for components in particular the component Wasm binary entry must be named exactly `component.wasm`.

 ## Unpublished Release
 `GET /components/bytecodealliance.org:dog-facts/v1.0.0/unpublished`